thbrown/softball-sim/README.md

  -P,--Players-in-lineup <arg>   Comma separated list of player ids that should be included in the
                                 optimized lineup.
 Defaults to all players.
  -T,--Lineup-type <arg>         Type of lineup to be simulated.
 You may specify the name or the id.
-                                Options are [ORDINARY - 1, ALTERNATING_GENDER - 2,
+                                Options are [STANDARD - 0, ALTERNATING_GENDER - 1,
-                                NO_CONSECUTIVE_FEMALES - 3].
-Default: ORDINARY
+                                NO_CONSECUTIVE_FEMALES - 2].
+Default: STANDARD
  -V,--Verbose                   In development.
 If present, print debugging details on error.
 ```